 If you have shuffled the order or lifted text from an earlier, longer work, check that new characters or facts don’t suddenly materialise as if we should already know all about them.
 You may need to add a few introductory words to make things clear.

 I mention these things because, when just proofreading, it is not my role to pass comment on them unless they really don’t make sense.
-I am more than happy to help you with decisions about content, flow, style and word choice, but that would be editing.
-(See more in my blog Do you know the difference between proofreading and editing?)
+Unless it’s an academic essay, I am more than happy to help you with decisions about content, flow, style and word choice, but that would be editing.
+(See more in my blog What’s the difference between proofreading and editing?)
 Editing requires a greater level of skill and thought, takes longer and (sorry!) will cost you more.
 And it should be done before any final check.

 Are you consistent?

 When I proofread, I check for consistency as well as errors.
 For example, if there is more than one way to spell something, which way is right for your writing?
 How have you chosen to write dates, numbers, headings or abbreviations?
 How much space do you want to leave between sections?
 What style of bullet points do you prefer?
 (This is by no means a complete list.)